RocketFarm/fanpower-swift-package/README.md

     }
 }
 ```
 `tokenForJwtRequest`, `publisherToken`, and `publisherId` should be supplied to you by FanPower.  `shareUrl` is a URL that users will share when they use the widget's share feature.
 It is also used to create the referral URL.
+If you do not use the `propIds` parameter, the widget will use all active props from your account.
 ### Clearing user session (logout)
 ```swift
 import FanpowerPackage